 Copyrights and Creative Commons License

 The Korean Society of Epidemiology owns the copyright of all manuscripts published in epiH.
 Authors are required to sign the journal’s “Authorship Responsibility and Copyright Transfer” form, which is sent to the corresponding author by e-mail once a manuscript has been accepted.
 The corresponding author is responsible for obtaining signatures of all authors to obtain their consent for copyright transfer.
 The author is responsible for the content of both the original, and the reviewed and edited manuscript, accuracy of references and quotes, and any violations of the copyright agreement.
-After a manuscript has been accepted for publication, it will not be published elsewhere, in any other language, without the written consent of the copyright holder.

 2. Page Proofs